dbgate/dbgate.github.io/content/blog/2025-01-24-compare-database-tools.md

 - When simplicity and lightweight deployment are priorities, **Adminer** is perfect for quick setups.
 - For SQLite-specific projects needing web access, **sqlite-web** provides a focused solution.

-All these tools can be deployed on AWS, but they differ in deployment complexity and integration capabilities.
+All these tools except from sqlite-web can be deployed on AWS, but they differ in deployment complexity and integration capabilities.
 CloudBeaver and DbGate offer the most streamlined cloud deployment experience, while others might require more setup but offer simpler architectures.